morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 So I believe this is how you start to evaluate complex systems -- you have to embrace their complexity.
-Design thinking about the mechanics becomes almost impossible due to the detail from that complexity, but you can switch to intentional thinking instead -- in fact, you probably won't even realize you're doing it.
+Design thinking about the mechanics becomes almost impossible due to the detail from that complexity, but you will probably switch to intentional thinking instead -- in fact, you probably won't even realize you're doing it.
 That will mean embracing the richness of language, but -- I think -- that's a good thing.

 ## Notes